ScaledAgileDevOps/SADMF/content/Success Stories/manager-guide.md

 Another thing to avoid is flexibility in the solutions you build.
 Building in flexibility allows things to be changed later… after you've moved on to another job.
 The manager replacing you will get all the credit for adapting to market changes, not you.
 It's better to build to suit and save money now than to build something that will work in perpetuity.
 Why build something that lasts more than a few years anyways?
 Whatever you are putting into place will be replaced, right?

-### Setting up your team for a death march — managing to initial estimates with 100% capacity utilization baked into plan
+### Setting up your team for a death march — managing to initial estimates with 100% capacity utilization baked into the plan

-**Guiding principle:** *Use early estimates to guide delivery dates to keeps everyone focused*
+**Guiding principle:** *Use early estimates to guide delivery dates to keep everyone focused*

 ![Gantt chart](/images/gantt.png)

 When building software, setting your team up for a death march is the best way to look like a competent leader.
 The first step is to require estimates for all the work necessary to get things done.
 Make sure to emphasize that these are only estimates, and people will not be held to them.
 Once you have estimates for your years-long project in place, create a schedule with a targeted end date.
 Build-in 20% extra for contingency… DONE!
-You've now setup your team for a death march.
+You've now set up your team for a death march.

 Execution is key though.
 Make sure that the team is focusing their time on the easy things first.
 You don't tell the team that, of course.
 Rather, ask them for weekly status updates and insist that they stay on schedule.
 The team will naturally focus on those things with the least amount of unknowns.
 By doing this, you and the team will be saving the hard things for the end, with good progress in the first two-thirds of the original timeline.